John Edward Underhill: Famous descendants

 Captain John Underhill, great-grandson of Hugh Underhill, would emigrate from England to The Netherlands with his family, and then from The Netherlands to the Massachusetts Bay Colony where he became a leading figure in Colonial America.

-Myron Charles Taylor, America's leading industrialist, and a key diplomatic figure at the hub of many of the most important geopolitical events before, during, and after World War II.
+Myron Charles Taylor, America's leading industrialist and a key diplomatic figure at the hub of many of the most important geopolitical events before, during, and after World War II.
 Also eighth generation descended from Captain John Underhill.

-Amelia Earhart, American aviation pioneer and author famous for her mysterious disappearance.
+Amelia Earhart, American aviation pioneer and author, was famous for her mysterious disappearance.